AminoffZ/radiohelsinki-volume/README.md

 ```npm install```
 Build
 ```npm run build```
-The build folder (dist/) is configured in webpack/webpack.config.js. content.ts and script.ts are added to dist/ along with anything inside public/.
-You can add more files to src/scripts, just remember to add the relevant changes to webpack.config.js.
+The build folder (dist/) is configured in webpack/webpack.config.js.
+You can add more files, just remember to add the relevant changes to webpack.config.js.

 # License